nickcode95/nextjs-seo/README.md

 ## ImageWithLink
 Allows the render of an image that links to an external href.
 Accepts the props of `href`, image `src` and `alt`

+# Dependencies
+Below is a list of third party or libraries used in conjunction with NextJs 13

+## content-layer
+content-layer is used to render blog posts from markdown files.
+The native NextJS router is used to handle image rendering of